hgcl/clara-le/pages/posts/9-new-website-for-2021.md

 ### [Tailwind CSS](https://tailwindcss.com/)

 Okay, this tool is definitely not new on the market.
 But as I only knew HTML and CSS so far, Tailwind CSS was a little revolution.
-It made the whole website building process a lot easier and beginner-friendly for me.
+It made the whole website building process a lot easier and beginner-friendly for me. {end-key}

 [^1]: Or practically in my map of the world, as I used this [Next.js starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter).
 [^2]: I also watched the new DC release: <cite>WW84</cite>, but needed to close my eyes at times because it was just too cheesy to witness.